 In December 2020, within days of the transition period deadline, the EU and UK agreed to a new Brexit deal, removing an overhang of significant uncertainty, and therefore volatility, from the market.
 Specifically, the deal moderated severe fluctuations in the currency market and provided the requisite framework to secure the energy supply in both economies.
 It also included an ambitious agreement for cooperation on clean energy and climate change, with large penalties if either economy breaches its commitment to the Paris Climate Agreement.
-Furthermore, the UK and EU have similar agendas in developing the North Sea as one of the world's key centres for offshore wind.
-The new Brexit deal is viewed as a net positive for investing in the UK and EU.
+Furthermore, the UK and EU have similar agendas in developing the North Sea as one of the world's key centers for offshore wind.
+We view the new Brexit deal as a net positive for Capital Dynamics' current investments in the UK and EU, and we expect the increased clarity and aligned regional agendas to support a number of new acquisitions by Capital Dynamics in both jurisdictions in the near future.

-3. Specialist knowledge and relationships matter
+Specialist knowledge and relationships matter

-As the corporate PPA1 market continues to evolve in Europe, and interest in the utility PPA market continues to grow, high quality long-term power purchase agreements represent the most attractive solution to hedging longterm power price volatility.
+As the corporate PPA market continues to evolve in Europe, and interest in the utility PPA market continues to grow, high quality long-term power purchase agreements represent the most attractive solution to hedging long-term power price volatility.
 With each European country in a slightly different stage of their market transition journey, only a specialist investor with regional expertise is able to access the most attractive market-specific opportunities and negotiate optimal structures.
+As the pool of PPA participants grows, we are able to leverage the relationships across the region to contract with bankable, reliable counterparties.